Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Acknowledgments

 The work of J.M.
-Valverde was funded from the European Union's Horizon 2020 Framework Programme (Marie Skłodowska Curie grant agreement \#740264 (GENOMMED)).
-This work has also been supported by the grant \#316258 from Academy of Finland (J. Tohka).
+Valverde was funded from the European Union’s Horizon 2020 Framework Programme (Marie Skłodowska Curie grant agreement \#740264 (GENOMMED)).
+This work was supported by the Research Council of Finland through grants 358944 (Flagship of Advanced Mathematics for Sensing Imaging and Modelling) and 346934.
+This work utilized the computational resources provided by UEF Bioinformatics Center, University of Eastern Finland, Finland.

 { Supplementary Material}